api-platform/docs/core/controllers.md

 By default, API Platform uses the first `Get` operation defined to generate the IRI of an item and the first `GetCollection` operation to generate the IRI of a collection.

+If your resource does not have any `Get` operation, API Platform automatically adds an operation to help generating this IRI.
+If your resource has any identifier, this operation will look like `/books/{id}`.
+But if your resource doesn't have any identifier, API Platform will use the Skolem format `/.well-known/genid/{id}`.
+Those routes are not exposed from any documentation (for instance OpenAPI), but are anyway declared on the Symfony routing and always return a HTTP 404.

 If you create a custom operation, you will probably want to properly document it.
 See the [OpenAPI](openapi.md) part of the documentation to do so.